 - Restricted movement or flexibility that becomes worse with continued movement

-Moderate spinal stenosis typically means that your activities are limited, but are not completely hampered, by its symptoms.
-At this point, your physician may try corticosteroid injections in your back or neck.
+Living with moderate spinal stenosis typically means that your activities are limited, but are not completely hampered, by its symptoms.
+At this point, your physician may try corticosteroid injections in your neck or back.
 These epidural steroid injections for spinal stenosis contain a powerful anti-inflammatory that helps reduce swelling and take pressure off nerves.
 This may be all that is needed to reduce or eliminate symptoms, so that you can proceed with physical rehabilitation and regain your lifestyle.